michaelsteffen/osm-history-analysis/README.md

+[Work in Progress]

 Generate easily queryable OpenStreetMap change histories using Spark.
-Process the entire global history of OpenStreetMap -- XXX changes -- in 24 hours for under $50.
+Process the entire global history of OpenStreetMap -- [[10 billion edits]] -- in 6 hours for under $20, on AWS ElasticMapReduce.

 Uses OpenStreetMap ORC files generated with [osm2orc](https://github.com/mojodna/osm2orc).
-This repo includes ORC-formatted data for Washington, DC to get you started.
+This repo includes ORC-formatted data for Washington, DC to help you test your build locally.
 When you're ready to go global, you can use the planet history file [hosted by AWS](https://aws.amazon.com/public-datasets/osm/).

 ## Building